 When this happens, the body signals to the brain, and the brain secretes a chemical that actually constricts the blood vessels.
 Constriction creates high blood pressure and even hypertension, which increases our rates of anxiety, poor mood, stress, hypertension and heart disease.
 Yikes!
 Keeping these markers in check and drinking water can actually help with weight loss, but it helps with so much more than that, too.

-In Conclusion: Does Drinking Water Help You Lose Weight?
+Does Drinking Water Help You Lose Weight: Takeaway

 Drinking water provides a host of benefits that span far beyond just regulating weight or aiding weight loss efforts.
 Since we’re made up of so much water, making sure we’re well hydrated helps our bodies run more efficiently, absorb nutrients, and regulate important biomarkers like blood pressure.
 Keep in mind, drinking water isn’t a magic weight loss resolve, but it’s an incredible daily habit that you can practice on your journey towards better health.
 Now go get a cool water bottle, slap some stickers on it, and bring that thing with you everywhere.
 Hydration here we come!